-Tooth extractions can seem like an intense experience, but in reality it’s nothing to fear.
+Tooth extractions can seem like an intense experience, but in reality, it’s nothing to fear.
 In practice, we will recommend a tooth extraction in situations when too much damage has already been done to the tooth structure, removing it from any chance for effective repairs.

-Understanding the Symptoms
+Signs You Need A Tooth Extraction: Understanding the Symptoms

 - Pain (of the tooth or jaw)

 Does A Tooth Extraction Hurt?

 The tooth extraction procedure itself is relatively painless.
 The first step of the procedure is to have an examination of the problem area.
 Dr. Damon or Dr. Dupree will also do a review of your medical history.
 This is to be better prepared for any unforeseen complications due to other medications or health conditions you might have.

 We will discuss three options for the extraction: Awake under Local, Local with N2O, or IV Sedation.
 We want you comfortable before, during, and after the procedure.
 If Dr. Damon or Dr. Dupree will be removing third molars, then IV Sedation will be used.